What I Mean To Say

 One of the topics I covered in the session was helping authors make these scenes more inclusive.
 This article continues the conversation and offers tips for authors who want to move away from stereotypes and tokenism and create more representative sexuality in their stories.

+When you think of a romantic or sexual lead character, someone who would grace the cover of a Harlequin novel, who comes to mind?
 Traditionally, male love interests will have been tall, white but tanned, non-disabled, young, cisgender men who were witty, physically strong, and sexually attracted to women.
 And their female counterparts will have been cisgender, young, non-disabled, pale skinned, curvy but not fat, clever but deferential to the male lead, and seeking a monogamous romantic and sexual relationship with a man.
+Those descriptions leave a lot of readers unrepresented.
+Thankfully, romantic leads have become more diverse in recent years – both within romance books and in fiction more broadly.
+And we can help keep that trend going by questioning the assumptions we sometimes make about who gets to be sexy in a story.

 As an author, it’s worth making efforts to move beyond character stereotypes or to subvert them in your stories, and an editor can help with this.
 In this section of the article, I’ll break down some common stereotypes about characters that we don’t often think of as sexual and offer suggestions for creating more true-to-life representation.